infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 points in dynamic optimization).
 This methodology can be generalized into the following steps:
  - define supports for each infinite parameter if not already defined,
+ - add any additional support needed for derivative evaluation,
  - expand any measures according to their underlying numerical representation using transcribed infinite variables as appropriate,
- - replace any remaining infinite variables with transcribed variables supported over each unique combination of the underlying parameter supports,
+ - replace any remaining infinite variables/derivatives with transcribed variables supported over each unique combination of the underlying parameter supports,
- - replace any remaining infinite constraints with transcribed ones supported over all the unique support combinations stemming from the infinite parameters they depend on.
+ - replace any remaining infinite constraints with transcribed ones supported over all the unique support combinations stemming from the infinite parameters they depend on,
+ - add on the transcripted versions of the auxiliary derivative evaluation equations.

 For example, let's consider a space-time optimization problem of the form:
 ```math